For the Best Results, Use the Latest Version.

 Select and Adjust Tracking Points

-Click "Auto mode" on the panel once you located the feature.
+Click "Auto mode" on the panel once you have located the feature.
 In the preview window, select the target you want to track and adjust the four tracking points accordingly.

 Start Tracking